-During the three and six months ended June 30, 2018, the Company reimbursed PRCM for certain direct and allocated costs incurred by PRCM on behalf of the Company.
-These direct and allocated costs totaled approximately \$1.4 million and \$2.8 million, respectively.
-In addition, during the three and six months ended June 30, 2017, certain direct and allocated operating expenses were paid by Two Harbors to PRCM Advisers and other third-party vendors and included in the Company's condensed consolidated statements of comprehensive income.
-These direct and allocated costs totaled approximately \$1.9 million and \$4.2 million for the three and six months ended June 30, 2017, respectively.
-Expenses during the period may have been different had the Predecessor not been a subsidiary of Two Harbors during those periods.
+During the three and six months ended June 30, 2019 and 2018, the Company reimbursed the Manager for certain direct and allocated costs incurred by the Manager on behalf of the Company.
+These direct and allocated costs totaled approximately \$1.7 million and \$8.3 million, respectively.
+During the three and six months ended June 30, 2018, direct and allocated costs totaled approximately \$1.5 million and \$5.2 million, respectively.